webex/components/CONTRIBUTING.md

 - **End-to-end**: Tests the application in a system

 ### Code Style
 Code style is enforced by [linters](https://eslint.org).
-Use `npm run test:eslint` to verify that your code is beautiful, too!
+Use `npm run linter` to verify that your code is beautiful, too!
 We highly discourage disabling eslint rules.
 Unless there is an exceptional use case, we may request additional changes to your PR.